BabylonJS/Documentation/content/resources/Reference/Tags.md

 Tags were integrated into babylon.js on April 7, 2014.
 [Pull request](https://github.com/BabylonJS/Babylon.js/pull/170#event-109351015)

-There was a [discussion](https://www.html5gamedevs.com/topic/4961-user-data-in-mesh-object/?p=30458) about adding this feature on the forum.
-The goal was to be able to retrieve meshes.

 ### Pure javascript

 The concept was expanded to allow the adding of tags on any javascript object (not necessarily only the objects created by babylon.js).
 The `Tag` class that has been added to babylon.js contains all the necessary code for this generic concept ([Typescript code](https://github.com/BabylonJS/Babylon.js/tree/master/packages/dev/core/src/Misc/tags.ts)) and internally uses the `AndOrNotEvaluator` class ([Typescript code](https://github.com/BabylonJS/Babylon.js/blob/master/packages/dev/core/src/Misc/andOrNotEvaluator.ts)).